johanbove/johanbove.github.io/_posts/2015-06-01-summerfunchallenge15.markdown

 - [code](https://github.com/FedericoElles/opunguriru)
 - [presentation](https://docs.google.com/presentation/d/1l-nmOoInxsZju7evPHSm-5Efgv1opOMTJ1xVik6K4XM/pub?start=false&loop=false&delayms=3000)

-All first prize winners will receive their new phones as soon as they arrive!

-We all hope you enjoyed it as much as we did and hope to see you soon at a next GDG Düsseldorf event!

-This event would not have been possible without the support of our sponsors: Google Developer Groups, Scaratec IT, Rheinfabrik, Appsrise, HRS Hotelsearch, Grandcentrix and Simvelop.
+This event would not have been possible without the support of these sponsors: Google Developer Groups, Scaratec IT, Rheinfabrik, Appsrise, HRS Hotelsearch, Grandcentrix and Simvelop.

 More about GDG Düsseldorf on the Google+ page: [+gdgdusseldorf](https://plus.google.com/107373371386267684213)﻿